jaredpeeler/Abstractions/docfx_project/index.md

-The **Abstraction Layer** is a public [NuGet](https://www.nuget.org/packages/DirectScale.Disco.Extension.Abstractions/) package.
 The Abstraction Layer contains a host of methods created by DirectScale that you can use in your own custom code.

 For example, when creating a custom API: